-Version number Change details Date PGD 2014/1 Original template developed and ratified 2 July 2014 PGD 2.0 Put into the new PHE template format For use in anthrax only, tularemia put in separate PGD Clinical indications: "another biological agent" removed Abbreviated lists of warnings and contra-indications included- these medicines must be offered in all cases where exposure to these biological agents may have occurred unless there are life-threatening contra-indications.
+Version number Change details Date PGD 2014/1 Original template developed and ratified 10 June 2014 PGD 2.0 Put into the new PHE template format For use in anthrax only, tularemia and plague put in separate PGDs Clinical indications: "another biological agent" removed Abbreviated lists of warnings and contra-indications included these medicines must be offered in all cases where exposure to these biological agents may have occurred unless there are life-threatening contra-indications.
 Interactions: advice simplified.
 References updated.
-1 May 2016 PGD 3.0 Put into the new PHE template format Duration of further supply changed to 20 days Off-label use changed to 'yes' - treatment duration other than in SPC.
-References updated 7 December 2018 PGD 4.0 Addition of 'following deliberate release' to page 1, clinical indication and criteria for inclusion for clarity Removal of concurrent administration of aminophylline and theophylline from exclusion criteria Cautions: amended wording for additional advice / actions to be taken; renal impairment and other medications added Additional information under drug interactions section, adverse reactions and patient advice section Minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGD templates 17 January 2022 PGD 5.0 Minor rewording, layout and formatting changes in line with UKHSA PGD templates and references updated Title and clinical condition changed to specify inhalational exposure and "suspected" removed from clinical condition Not showing symptoms added to inclusion criteria, unsuitable for doxycycline removed Previous severe reactions, history of tendon disease with quinolones, stages of renal impairment, additional drug interactions, no consent added to exclusion criteria Wording under cautions changed, tendinitis risk, heart valve regurgitation and aortic aneurysm risk, diabetes, G6PD deficiency, medications requiring monitoring and immunocompromised added with advice Symptoms of anthrax added to advice if declines Information for individuals unable to swallow added to dose and frequency of administration Drug interactions updated to include specific information on interactions and medicines to avoid 14 January 2025
+1 May 2016 PGD 3.0 Put into the new PHE template format References updated 7 December 2018 PGD 4.0 Addition of 'following deliberate release' to page 1, clinical indication and criteria for inclusion for clarity Removal of concurrent administration of aminophylline and theophylline from exclusion criteria Cautions: amended wording for additional advice / actions to be taken; initiate supply for renal impairment to avoid delay; other medications added Additional information under drug interactions section, adverse reactions and patient advice section Minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGD templates 17 January 2022 PGD 5.0 Minor rewording, layout and formatting changes in line with UKHSA PGD templates and references updated Title and clinical condition changed to specify inhalational exposure, use first line replaced with incident specific advice Not showing symptoms added to inclusion criteria Previous severe reactions, history of tendon disease with quinolones, stages of renal impairment, additional drug interactions and no consent added to exclusion criteria Wording under cautions changed, tendinitis risk, heart valve regurgitation and aortic aneurysm risk, diabetes, G6PD deficiency and medications requiring monitoring added with advice Symptoms of anthrax added to advice if declines Information for individuals unable to swallow added to dose and frequency of administration Drug interactions updated to include specific information on interactions and medicines to avoid Identification and management of adverse effects, advice to be given updated in line with MHRA alerts MHRA leaflet added to written information to be provided 14 January 2025

-Identification and management of adverse effects updated with specific advice regarding what to do if rare adverse effects occur as per MHRA alerts MHRA leaflet added to written information to be provided PGD 5.0a Title and clinical condition amended for greater clarity and consistency across PGDs Wording amendments for consistency across PGDs Wording in cautions amended for greater clarity Off-label use updated with information for breastfeeding and pregnancy Drug interactions section refined to exclude rarely used or non-UK medicines 1 April 2025
+PGD 5.0a Title and clinical condition amended for greater clarity and consistency across PGDs 1 April 2025 2.
+Wording amendments for consistency across PGDs Wording in cautions amended for greater clarity 4.
+Off-label use updated with information for breastfeeding and pregnancy 5.
+Drug interactions section refined to exclude rarely used or non-UK medicines